The Day Frank Zappa Died

 Zappa was diagnosed with prostate cancer in 1990.
 He later said that he had experienced urinary problems for years, and submitted to repeated medical tests.
 But by the time he was diagnosed, doctors told him the condition had existed for many years and was inoperable, essentially giving Zappa a death sentence.
 He curtailed most of his musical activities, but spent the last few years of his life involved mainly in classical composition, debuting his work The Yellow Shark to rousing success in Europe despite being very ill.

-In the final television interview of his life (which you can see above), Zappa -- appearing quite sick -- described his health as "fair -- good days, bad days."
+In the final television interview of his life, Zappa – appearing quite sick – described his health as "fair" with "good days, bad days."
 Despite that, he smoked openly during the taping, dismissing the notion that smoking had played any role in his illness.
 "To me, a cigarette is food," Zappa observed.
 "Tobacco is my favorite vegetable."

 Looking back on a career that most would view with envy, Zappa was adamant that the work itself had been the reward, not someone else's assessment of his legacy.
 "It's not important to even be remembered," he maintained.
 "The people who worry about being remembered are guys like Reagan, Bush: These people want to be remembered, and they'll spend a lot of money and do a lot of work to make sure that remembrance is just terrific.
 I don't care."

 Which is as fitting a tribute to the iconoclastic musician as any we might attempt.